Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.6/components/custom-carousel.md

 {{< callout warning >}}
 ### Internet Explorer support dropped

-From Boosted 4.6.2, our Swiper dependency version is 5.0+ due to a security issue in 4.5.1.
+From Boosted 4.6.2 our Swiper dependency version is 5.0+ due to a security issue in 4.5.1.

-Unfortunately Internet Explorer support was dropped from in Swiper 5.0.
+Unfortunately Internet Explorer support was dropped in Swiper 5.0.
 {{< /callout >}}

 ## How it works